 Create an App Store Optimization (ASO) Plan

 A good ASO plan will help increase your app’s visibility and downloads on App Store and Google Play.
-To devise a good ASO plan you should research your target market: analyze the correct search terms (in the local language) in this region as well as the search behaviour of the population.
-Then based on this research create a list of keywords which in turn would help you optimize your product’s name, subtitle, description and keywords.
-This step is essential since when done properly, it would increase your app’s ranking in the search results, number of downloads and revenue.
+To devise a good ASO plan you should research your target market: analyze the correct search terms (in the local language) in this region as well as the search behavior of the population.
+Then based on this research create a list of keywords which in turn would help you optimize your product’s name, subtitle, description, and keywords.
+This step is essential since when done properly, it would increase your app’s ranking in the search results, number of downloads, and revenue.

 This is a crucial step to success in a new market.
-There is no point is localizing your app if potential users can’t find it!
+There is no point in localizing your app if potential users can’t find it!

 Choose Your Audience